 Teach and provide value and your videos will generate more views as people will comment and share your content more freely.

-When it comes to Instagram, linking to external websites have often been something quite tricky for marketers, bloggers, brands, and businesses to work around.
-There was only the traditional link in bio option and later the swipe option in Stories for accounts with larger than 10k followers.
+When it comes to Instagram, linking to external websites has often been something quite tricky for marketers, bloggers, brands, and businesses to work around.
+There was only the traditional link in the bio option and later the swipe option in Stories for accounts with larger than 10k followers.

 Thankfully, IGTV has introduced clickable links within your video descriptions, making it much easier to link to your website, products, newsletters, channels, blog posts, services, etc.

-I.e. If you’re looking for Will Smith videos, you’ll be able to find that easily.
+I.e. If you’re looking for Will Smith videos, you’ll be able to find them easily.
 However, when looking for something like ‘how to change my engine oil’, you’ll be in for a challenge.